yayabosh/linear-algebra/README.md

 # linear-algebra

-The Matrix class allows a user to generate a matrix of doubles in two dimensions.
-The class offers methods for addition, subtraction, multiplication, and identity matrix creation.
+The Matrix class generates a 2D-matrix.
+The class adds, subtracts, and, multiplies matrices together and can create identity matrices.